Gitika-26/Food-Delivery-and-Demand-Analytics/README.md

 - Data is split 80/20 into train/test sets.
 - A `ColumnTransformer` handles preprocessing:
-  - `OrdinalEncoder` with an explicit, domain-informed category ordering for traffic density, order type, vehicle type, city tier, and weather (e.g. traffic is ordered `Low < Medium < High < Jam`, which preserves meaningful rank rather than treating categories as unordered).
+  - `OrdinalEncoder` with domain-informed category ordering for traffic density, order type, vehicle type, city tier, and weather (e.g. traffic is ordered `Low < Medium < High < Jam`, which preserves meaningful rank rather than treating categories as unordered).
   - `StandardScaler` for all remaining numeric features.
 - Four regressors are trained and compared inside identical pipelines (so preprocessing is refit correctly within each, avoiding leakage):
   - Linear Regression